Live inline validation informs users whether what they type is valid as they type.

 9. Some people might not notice the feedback

 Some people don't look at the screen as they type.
 So there's a chance the user won't notice the error.

 10. It forces users to switch contexts

-Apart from interruption, inline validation causes users to frequently switch between filling in a form and fixing mistakes modes.
+Inline validation causes users to frequently switch between two modes: answering questions and fixing mistakes.
 This is a cognitive burden on the user.

-Inline validation causes many problems and forces users to switch between filling in forms and fixing them.
+Inline validation causes many problems and forces users to switch modes repeatedly.

-- Ensuring fields are well-understood with clear guidance
+- ensure fields are well-understood with clear guidance